MaastrichtU-IDS/dsri-documentation/website/docs/copy-data-between-projects.md

 ## Example - part 1

-You have projects rstudio-project-1 which has data and files you want to copy to project jupyterlab-project-2.
+You have projects `rstudio-project-1` which has data and files you want to copy to project `jupyterlab-project-2`.
-In project rstudio-project-1, you have a RStudio pod running connected to a PVC named rstudio-pvc.
-This PVC has you data and files you want to copy to jupyterlab-project-2.
+In project `rstudio-project-1`, you have a RStudio pod running connected to a PVC named `rstudio-pvc`.
+This PVC has you data and files you want to copy to `jupyterlab-project-2`.
-In project jupyterlab-project-2, you have a JupyterLab pod running conencted to a PVC named jupyterlab-pvc.
+In project `jupyterlab-project-2`, you have a JupyterLab pod running conencted to a PVC named `jupyterlab-pvc`.
 This is the PVC you want to copy the data and files to.
-Therefore, you will instantiate the OC copy template in project jupyterlab-project-2 and will fill in for the `PVC to mount` field the name of the JupyterLab pod's PVC.
-You will in: `jupyterlab-pvc`.
+Therefore, you will instantiate the OC copy template in project `jupyterlab-project-2` and will fill in for the `PVC to mount` field the name of the JupyterLab pod's PVC.
+You will fill in: `jupyterlab-pvc`.

 ## Using the OC copy pod